 Develop a conceptual Source-Transport-Trap (STT) model for understanding the genesis of mineral deposits on Earth and their relationship to plate tectonics in time and space.

 Note that this course will not cover industrial minerals (gravel, sand, potash, etc.) or any fossil fuels (coal, natural gas, oil).

 Kenneth Hickey & James Scoates

 See Course Webpage on UBC Canvas to access lecture slides, project information, and lab pre-reads.
-An updated syllabus for the Sept-Dec 2020 term is available.
+An updated syllabus for the Sept-Dec 2021 term will be available in August.

-All lectures will be held online through Zoom in Canvas in the Sept-Dec 2020 term at the regularly scheduled time each Tuesday and Thursday from 10:00-10:50 am.
-Labs begin in Week 2 and will also be online through Zoom in Canvas – the 3-hour labs will be held in real time and will involve group exercises overseen by our superb TAs.
-See everyone in Sept!
+All lectures will be held in EOSM 135 in the Sept-Dec 2021 term at the regularly scheduled time each Tuesday and Thursday from 10:00-10:50 am.
+Labs begin in Week 2 and take place in EOSM 101 – the labs are 3 hours and will involve group exercises overseen by our superb TAs.
+See everyone in September!